Jinshi (The Apothecary Diaries): Role in The Apothecary Diaries

 Jinshi is introduced as an eunuch who runs most of the administration of the rear palace, where the Emperor's concubines and their respective staff reside.
 Jinshi's appearance and allure are frequently described as androgynous because he possesses an overwhelmingly beautiful, soft, and feminine face that contrasts with his lean but well-built, masculine physique.
 Both men and women alike are attracted to his physical appearance, but he finds himself attracted to Maomao, the only person he has met who is not immediately enamored by him.
-Later it is revealed that Jinshi is not a eunuch, he merely is using suppressants (anaphrodisiacs) to appear as one, in order to hide his identity as the Emperor's younger brother.
+It is revealed that Jinshi is not a eunuch, he merely is using suppressants (anaphrodisiacs) to appear as one, in order to hide his identity as the Emperor's brother.
 Behind his face lies a shrewd mind that tries to balance his duties to the Emperor while improving life within the Imperial Palace.
-He is often accompanied by Gaoshun, his loyal attendant, often supporting him.
-Maomao is also included in the resulting mass layoffs as a victim of Fengming's and her family's side business of human trafficking.
-Jinshi is torn between keeping her and fearing it might tear them apart even more because he thinks she hated working at the rear palace.
-Maomao tried negotiating with Jinshi, since she has not fully paid the madam of the Rokushoukan of her debts (and might turn her into a courtesan) but to no avail.
-It is during a party thrown by a rich person outside of the brothel where he thought of buying her out of the brothel.
-Maomao returns to the palace, but this time to work in the outer palace, because, as Gaoshun explains to her, they cannot just restore her former position after being laid off.
+Jinshi is an intelligent scholar, Maomao describes him as more childish and rough than he appears.
+He is usually accompanied by Gaoshun, his loyal attendant, often supporting him.

+When Maomao is laid off as a result of a lady-in-waiting attempting murder on another consort, Jinshi is torn between keeping her and letting her go, thinking she hates working at the rear palace.
+Jinshi ultimately decides to set Maomao free thinking that that's what she wanted, not knowing that she actually wanted to stay.
+Later, Jinshi attends a party where Maomao is working as a trainee courtesan, and he proposes to buy her out upon learning that she misses working at the rear palace.
+Maomao returns to the palace, but this time to work in the outer court, because, as Gaoshun explains to her, they cannot just restore her former position after being laid off.